I am uneasy about celebrating Halloween.

 I wonder if parents who would normally feel uncomfortable with all that Halloween stands for, go along with it because otherwise they’d have mutiny among their children.
 I am not suggesting that trick or treating is sinful.
 Or that parents who decide to take their children trick or treating are being led by their children (considering our children’s needs and desires is a good, biblical action, after all, and children at different ages have different needs).
 I do want to consider though, whether my response is because of the rightness of the decision, or because my children will be happy or unhappy with my decision.

-We see giving candy on Halloween as a good thing; those children who come to our door don’t know or care about the meaning of Halloween.
+Our family sees giving candy on Halloween as a good thing; those children who come to our door don’t know or care about the meaning of Halloween.
 Most of them aren’t threatening extortion, and we’re thankful for the opportunity to share God’s love with them.
 As for my own children, I recognize that even they don’t understand or care that the origin of Halloween was evil.
 I feel the tension as I weigh the consequences of asking my children to be different than every neighbor child, and even half the children in our church, perhaps.
 I have wondered whether I’m overreacting to the culture of Halloween, even as I want to insist “But these things have meaning, even if not everyone recognizes it!”

 I finally decided something about Halloween and trick or treating.